SS Scotiadoc

-The Great Lakes freighter SS Scotiadoc was a 424 ft long, 48 ft wide, and 23.75 ft deep, dry bulk freighter of typical construction style for the early 1900s, primarily designed for the iron ore, coal, and grain trades on the Great Lakes.
-Commissioned by the Lakewood Steamship Co. of Cleveland, Ohio, SS Martin Mullen was launched as hull number 422 by American Ship Building Co. of Columbus.
+SS Scotiadoc was a Great Lakes freighter primarily designed for the iron ore, coal, and grain trades on the Great Lakes.
+She was commissioned by the Lakewood Steamship Co. of Cleveland, Ohio and launched as SS Martin Mullen.

 Career

 Martin Mullen made frequent trips to and from Duluth-area ports.
-She was purchased by Paterson Steamships in 1947 and renamed Scotiadoc.
+In 1947 she was purchased by Paterson Steamships and renamed Scotiadoc in 1948.

 Final voyage

 Scotiadoc was rammed by Canadian steamer Burlington in heavy fog on June 20, 1953, off Trowbridge Island, near the Sleeping Giant in Lake Superior.
 One crew member died.
 Captain George Edgar Morris testified that he picked up Burlington on radar when she was 5 nmi away.
 Burlington collided with the starboard side of Scotiadoc near the stern.

 Discovery of shipwreck

 Shipwreck hunters found the wreck in 2013.
 At a depth of 850 feet, it is the deepest shipwreck in the Great Lakes.